anotheria/configureme/README.md

 ConfigureMe is free and distributed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 ## Features
-* Automatic type safe configuration via annotations
+* Automatic type safe configuration via annotations.
-* Support for cascading environments
+* Support for cascading environments.
-* Automatic re-configuration of the configurables upon configuration (file) change
+* Automatic re-configuration of the configurables upon configuration (file) change.
-* One on one relation between a configuration and a configurable object
+* One on one relation between a configuration and a configurable object.
-* Overview of all configuration options for a given configurable object at a glance
+* Overview of all configuration options for a given configurable object at a glance.
-* Low load time, low memory footprint
+* Low load time, low memory footprint.
 * Support for system properties in config files.
-* Includes for configuration files
+* Includes for configuration files.
 * Handling of simple and complex properies (objects).

 ## Getting started